ssotops/gitspace/README.md

-# GitSpace
+# gitspace

-GitSpace is a CLI tool designed to manage and organize your git repositories efficiently.
+gitspace is a CLI tool designed to manage and organize your git repositories efficiently.

 ## Installation

 ### Quick Install

-To quickly install GitSpace, you can use our install script:
+To quickly install gitspace, you can use our install script:

 ```bash
 curl -sSL https://raw.githubusercontent.com/ssotops/gitspace/main/install.sh | bash
 ```

-This script will automatically download and install the latest version of GitSpace.
+This script will automatically download and install the latest version of gitspace.

 ### Manual Installation